evil0sheep/onedotzero/doc/context.md

 -   **Network:** Fully connected.

 # Workflow Description
-We will be working on my macbook editing files locally and then rsyncing them to the NUC and executing them remotely over SSH using the `cluster` command. if you run commands locally you will not have access to ansible or the compute nodes. use `cluster control command` to execute custom commands on the control node and
+We will be working on my macbook editing files locally and then rsyncing them to the NUC and executing them remotely over SSH using the `cluster` command. if you run commands locally you will not have access to ansible or the compute nodes. use `cluster control cmd` to execute custom commands on the control node and

 # TODO